Carp are one of the most common fish species in the world and are found throughout Asia, Europe, and the United States.

 Carp were brought to the United States in the mid-19th century by European immigrants who were homesick for the flavor of their favorite fish.

-In the 1870s carp were imported into the United States, primarily for use as food, and stocked massive amounts of various types of carp in reservoirs, ponds, lakes, and rivers for aquatic weed control.
+In the 1870s carp were imported into the United States, primarily for use as food, and stocked massive amounts of various types of carp in reservoirs, ponds, lakes, and major rivers for aquatic weed control.

 Carp were considered a delicacy in the United States in the late 19th century.
 Carp was on the menu at the most expensive restaurants and the hotels frequented by the rich and famous.